FAQ- Frequently asked questions

 How and when do I get my exam results?

 For exam results, you can check Studentweb

-You can order a transcript or diploma/certificate at Studentweb
+You can order an examination transcript in Studentweb

 Explanation of grades and appeals